Pan Africanism Is Extraction

 • Reparations efforts being diluted into vague “diaspora coalitions”

-• Soulaan culture — hip hop, jazz, soul, street fashion, political movements — being rewritten as “Pan African exports”
+• Soulaan culture: hip hop, jazz, soul, street fashion, political movements being rewritten as “Pan African exports” but never protected, funded, or defended.

+This is not solidarity.
 This is resource mining wrapped in kente cloth.

-When It’s Time to Give We Are “One People”
+When It’s Time to Give We Are “One People” When It’s Time to Receive We Are On Our Own.
+The most glaring contradiction in Pan Africanism:

-When it comes time to study our culture, quote our revolutionaries, eat from our table —
+When it comes time to study our culture, quote our revolutionaries, eat from our table

 You Block Us When We Demand Accountability